Carlos is President of MEDA in Honduras and an Elder at Betania Baptist Church in Honduras.

 A trip to Romania in 1995 provided a missions experience for the family.
 Then, in 1997, Carlos got a transfer to Los Angeles with U.S. Airways and began to attend The Master’s Seminary for his training in biblical languages.
 Three years later, after finishing at Master’s, the family began looking for where God wanted them to serve.

 A friend of the family referred Carlos to MEDA (Ministerios Evangelicos De las Americas) in Honduras.
 The facilities had been built in 1998, and the school was inaugurated in 2000.
 January 2001 saw the Montoya family in Honduras.

 Carlos serves as president of MEDA, as well as a professor.
 He and Lori have seven children.
-Four are married.
-A fifth gets married in January 2023.
+Five are married.
 The remaining two are in high school.